Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/pose_library.rst

       Replace Existing
          Replace an existing pose in the active Pose Library with the current pose of the armature.
 Apply Pose (magnifying glass icon)
-   Apply the active pose to the selected pose bones.
+   Applies the active pose to the selected pose bones.
 Sanitize Action (livesaver icon)
    Makes an action suitable for use as a Pose Library.
    This is used to convert an Action to a Pose Library.